liquid-labs/find-plus/README.md

 ## Path matching for efficient searches

 Note, that when either `excludePaths` or `paths` are defined, the algorithm will skip searching impossible directories.[^3] It can therefore be beneficial and result in faster results to define `excludePaths` or `paths` where possible, even where not strictly necessary for the logic.
-I.e., consider using these options to optimize and reduce search times as well as for functional purposes.
+Consider using these options to optimize and reduce search times as well as for functional purposes.

 [^3]: There are some edge cases where additional directories are searched, but for the most part the logic pretty good about excluding impossible branches from the search.

+When using `excludePaths`, remember that the pattern does not prevent `find()` from searching within and below the directory unless the patterns ends in '/**'.
+E.g., `excludePaths = ['foo/']` would exclude directory `foo/` from the results, but not `foo/bar.txt`. `excludePaths = ['foo/**']` would skip searching `foo/` and any sub-directories altogether.

 ## Custom tests